 Manual issue handling

-Manual issue handling means that the test report will include a Create Jira issue button next to each failed test case:
+For manual issue handling the test report will include a Create Jira issue button next to each failed test case:

-Clicking it opens the Jira project your solution is linked to and opens the dialog for creating a new issue.
-The default issue type (task, story, etc.) is selected in the Jira wizard or in the configuration file of the integration (explained further below).
-You can also set default values for most other Jira issue fields in the configuration file.
+Clicking it opens the integrated Jira project and the dialog box for creating a new issue.
+The default issue type (task, story, etc.) was selected in the Jira wizard or in the configuration options of the integration (explained further above).
+You can also set values for other Jira issue fields in the new issue dialog box.

 Automatic issue handling

 Automatic issue creation/updating follows the behavior described below.
 For explanation purposes, suppose we set the issue type to Bug, the open state to To do, and the closed state to Done.
 The behavior would be as follows:

-- Creates a new bug on Jira and sets it to To do.
-By default, the summary of the bug is the test case name and the description is the unique test case tag for identification by Ranorex Studio and the test report from Ranorex Studio.
-This information allows you and your team to see exactly what went wrong instantly.
+- Ranorex creates a new bug issue in Jira and sets it to To do state.
+By default, the bug issue summary is the test case name and the description is the unique test case tag for identification by Ranorex Studio and automatically attaches the test report from Ranorex Studio.
+This information allows you and your team to see exactly what went wrong.

-- No action if an open issue with the same test case tag already exists.
+- No action is taken if an open issue with the same test case tag already exists.

-- If a closed issue with the same tag exists, sets the issue to To do again.
+- If a closed issue with the same tag exists, the issue is reopened and set to To do state.

 If a test case succeeds:

-- If an issue with the same test case tag exists, changes the state of this issue is set to Done, then the issue is closed.
+- If an issue with the same test case tag exists, the state of this issue is set to Done, then the issue is closed.